frenck/spook/documentation/integrations/energy.md

 The energy {term}`dashboard <dashboard>` in {term}`Home Assistant` is where your consumption, production, gas, water, and battery numbers come together.
 It is configured once, in Settings > Dashboards > Energy, by pointing it at the {term}`entities <entity>` that carry those numbers.

-That configuration is a list of {term}`entity IDs <entity id>` held separately from the entities themselves.
-Nothing keeps the two in step, and nothing tells you when they drift apart.
+That configuration is a list of {term}`entity IDs <entity id>` held separately from the entities themselves, and nothing keeps the two in step.
+Home Assistant does validate it, but it shows the result only inside that configuration panel, which is a page you visit when you are changing something rather than one you check.

-Spook enhances the energy dashboard by raising {term}`repairs <repairs>` issues when it finds an entity in that configuration that Home Assistant no longer has.
+Spook enhances the energy dashboard by taking Home Assistant's own validation and raising a {term}`repairs <repairs>` issue for it, so a removed entity comes to you instead of waiting to be found.

 ## Devices & entities